dialeleven/react-todo-app-medium/README.md

 - Context Provider to pass state down to child components (e.g. <TodoList /> (TodoList.js) `tasks` object passed down to the child <TodoAddItemModal /> (TodoAddItemModal.js) to access the `tasks` list object and filter out the selected task id when 'edit' is clicked)
 - dnd kit for draggable/droppable/sortable hooks

+Additional feature(s):
+- The Todo App stores the todo items in the browser's localStorage for data persistence

 ## Live Demo
 The app build is hosted on Netlify at https://react-todo-app8.netlify.app to interact with.